GLI family zinc finger 3

-The GLI3 gene belongs to a family of genes that are involved in the normal shaping (patterning) of many tissues and organs during embryonic development.
-To carry out this role, proteins made by genes in the GLI family attach to specific regions of DNA and help control whether particular genes are turned on or off (gene expression).
+The GLI3 gene belongs to a family of genes that are involved in the normal shaping (patterning) of many tissues and organs during the early stages of development before birth.
+To carry out this role, proteins produced from genes in the GLI family attach to specific regions of DNA and help control whether particular genes are turned on or off (gene expression).
 GLI proteins are called transcription factors on the basis of this action.

 Proteins in the GLI family function in the same molecular pathway as a protein called Sonic Hedgehog.
 This pathway is essential for early development.
 It plays a role in cell growth, cell specialization, and the patterning of structures such as the brain and limbs.
 Depending on signals from Sonic Hedgehog, the GLI3 protein can either turn on (activate) or turn off (repress) other genes.
 Researchers are working to identify the genes targeted by the GLI3 protein during development.

 At least two mutations in the GLI3 gene have been reported in people with features of acrocallosal syndrome, a rare condition characterized by certain brain abnormalities, extra fingers and toes (polydactyly), and distinctive facial features, including widely spaced eyes (hypertelorism) and a prominent forehead.
 These signs and symptoms overlap significantly with those of Greig cephalopolysyndactyly syndrome (described below), so acrocallosal syndrome resulting from GLI3 gene mutations is sometimes considered a severe form of that condition.